 Present to the court copies of repair bills or invoices that show how much you are owed.
 Even better, prepare a short summary of your total damages listing each expense and attach the bills to your summary.
 The easier you make the judge’s job, the more likely he/she is to rule in your favor.

-Finally, even if you intend to represent yourself, paying for an hour of an attorney’s time in a consultation is a wise investment.
+Finally, even if you plan on representing yourself, paying for an hour of an attorney’s time in a consultation is a wise investment.
 The attorney will be able to review your case and point out potential problems to fix before the defendant or his/her attorney points them out to the judge at the hearing.

-If you need help with a small claim, call the Fegley Law Firm, (215) 493-8287 or contact us by email at [email protected] Mr. Fegley has 30 years of litigation experience.
+If you need help with a small claim, call the Fegley Law Firm.
+Mr. Fegley has 30 years of litigation experience.
 We Give You Peace of Mind.